nanoframework/nanoframework.github.io/content/getting-started-guides/dac-explained.md

 Here, as you can see in the example, you have a resolution in bits.
 The high the number is, the more precise the resolution is.
 In out simple example, a 4 bits resolution will represent a poor 16 different values between negative and positive and positive reference voltage.
 If like most sound sound cards, you go for 16 bits, you'll already get 65536 possible values!

+> [!Note]
+>
+> If you want to use higher voltages you have to use a voltage level shifter or equivalent.
+This device will transform your applied voltage to another one, usually higher.
+Now, be careful in the choice as the response time for such device can be slow and only tolerate small changes.
+So chose them wisely depending on your usage.

 ## DAC in practice

 Most of the time you will use DAC to represent a signal that is not a simple square one as for this you have better opportunities like PWM.
 You can for example represent sinusoidal, triangles and even more!